-This chicken chow mein is as good as it gets when it comes to Asian takeout at home.
+This chicken chow mein is a quick and easy way to enjoy Asian takeout at home.
 Delicious yakisoba noodles loaded with stir-fried vegetables and a simple Asian sauce.

 This post has Amazon affiliate links for tools we used to make this recipe.